 We fail to look up until we are brought down to our knees.

 In those moments, when we fail to take note of the writing blasted across the neon signs of our life, which can take the shape of physical pain, recurring illness, recurring overly-dramatic-ball-your-eyes-out relationships, poor choice career moves – we may slowly start to wake up.
 Often, though, the wake-up comes from the least likely source or sign.
 It is in these moments that we have to learn to harness the power to clearly read the writing on that wall, with clean spectacles, and free of the fear that kept our heads down in the first place.

 This is one of the greatest times to start UnDieting your life to a higher place.
 There is no need to give this power away to a leader, a guru, a doctor, or your mother/lover/brother/sister/best-friend.
 Trying to follow what someone else says or dictates may seem like the easy way as it frees us from taking responsibility.
 And it may just be the easy way… for a time.
 But it won’t work long term.
 This is the time to stop looking for answers to healing outside ourselves.
 It is time to focus on the exhale, look within and goodness me almighty, we will find the answers right on in there.
 We just have to be brave enough to stop and take a look at what’s really going on – and to listen.”

-As we enter this bright and shiny new year and I embark on my 10th year of nutrition study, I am here for you.
+As we enter this bright and shiny new year, I am here for you.

 I am committed to continue diving deep into the tough subjects, offer some encouragement, inspiration and hopefully some deep belly laughter.
 But please remember, I am in it with you and I always will be.